marinoandrea/hangman-cli/README.md

 - **Game Word**: A Game Word is any string containing only Game Characters.

-- **Game Dictionary**: A collection of files embedded in the program that contain lists of words classified by their *Difficulty*.
+- **Game Dictionary**: A collection of files embedded in the program containing lists of Game Words classified by their *Difficulty* into three groups(easy, medium, hard).
+    The groups are determined based of the median difficulty of words in one file.

 ### *References*
+1) The [proportion source](https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html) used for determining the character proportion values.

 ### *Overview*
 ___